When are Shareholder dividends or Elders' Benefit distributions made?

 The Talent Bank is a program in place to help Shareholders and lineal Descendants locate available work.
 After the HR department contacts you regarding an opening that might be a good fit for you, it is your responsibility to follow up by submitting an application or contacting the employer if it is not an opportunity with Calista Corporation or any of our subsidiaries.

 Don’t see your question here?
-Email us and we will respond to your inquiry promptly.
+Click Contact Us below and submit your question.